 Project Description and Location: The HCT Barnett route is identified as part of the long-term 2042 preferred system.
 It is a 7.4-mile bus route that provides service from downtown Medford to east Medford.
-The route has stops that are spaced /4 mile apart, has an approximate runtime of 30 minutes, and would operate at 10-minute frequencies every day of the week.
+The route has stops that are spaced 1/4 mile apart, has an approximate runtime of 30 minutes, and would operate at 10-minute frequencies every day of the week.

 Opportunities: The HCT Barnett route provides much needed transit access to the far eastside of Medford.
 In addition to connecting to all routes that access the downtown Front Street Station, the HCT Barnett route intersects with existing Route 24 and near-term East Medford route.
+In addition, park and ride lots (shared, leased, or owned) will be considered for the major stop locations.